boundtotheearth/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:bulb: Most commands in Momentum will do different things depending on whether you are viewing projects or tasks .**<br>
+**:bulb: Most commands in Momentum will do different things depending on whether you are viewing projects or tasks.**<br>

 Please refer to each command for these differences.

 </div>